-Data summary for hydrogen-fuelled generation in the East Midlands licence area:
+Data summary for hydrogen-fuelled generation in the West Midlands licence area:

 Capacity (MWe) Baseline 2028 2035 2050

 Falling Short 0 0 0

-System Transformation 0 0 770
+System Transformation 0 0 433

-Consumer Transformation 0 0 0 501
+Consumer Transformation 0 0 0 115

-Leading the Way 0 0 1,135
+Leading the Way 0 0 563

 - Engagement with National Grid ESO highlighted that they expect most of the UK's dedicated hydrogen generation to be new-build (albeit located at existing sites) and optimised for peak running.
-The DFES has, therefore, modelled the potential for existing and pipeline commercial gas generation sites to convert to run hydrogen generation instead of fossil gas. - Regen's 'A day in the life 2035'^{xviii} analysis with National Grid ESO highlighted the potential role of hydrogen-fuelled generation in a net zero electricity system as a form of low carbon dispatchable generation.
-The analysis suggests a cold, calm and cloudy winter day might require between 10-15 GW of hydrogen-fuelled generation. - Under Leading the Way and System Transformation, conversion to hydrogen generation in the DFES has been modelled to occur initially at sites in proximity to industrial clusters and the core hydrogen network proposed by National Gas. - The East Midlands hosts a significant length of the gas National Transmission System, which under National Gas' Project Union plan would be converted to transport 100% hydrogen.
-17 sites, with a combined capacity of almost 450 MW, are operating within 10 km of the planned route. - In the long term, under Leading the Way and System Transformation, a national hydrogen network is assumed to be developed which enables more of the licence area to have access to hydrogen and more opportunity for hydrogen generation sites to be developed. - The East Midlands licence area has a significant amount of existing gas generating capacity (c.
-1,300 MW) along with a further pipeline of 95 MW.
-Therefore, in high hydrogen scenarios, the East Midlands licence area is likely to be a key region for hydrogen-fuelled generation in the future under some scenarios. - As a general consideration, the business case for hydrogen-fuelled electricity generation is likely to be challenging and may require new markets to incentivise uptake.
+The DFES has, therefore, modelled the potential for existing and pipeline commercial gas generation sites to convert to run hydrogen generation instead of fossil gas. - Regen's 'A day in the life 2035'^{xv} analysis with National Grid ESO has highlighted the potential role of hydrogen-fuelled generation in a net zero electricity system as a form of low carbon dispatchable generation.
+The analysis suggests a cold, calm and cloudy winter day might require between 10-15 GW of hydrogen-fuelled generation. - Under Leading the Way and System Transformation, conversion to hydrogen generation in the DFES has been modelled to occur initially at sites in proximity to industrial clusters and the core hydrogen network proposed by National Gas. - The West Midlands hosts a short length of the gas National Transmission System which, under National Gas' Project Union plan, would be converted to transport 100% hydrogen.
+9 sites, with a combined capacity of over 11 MW, are operating within 10km of the planned route. - In the long term, under Leading the Way and System Transformation, a national hydrogen network is assumed to be developed which enables more of the licence area to have access to hydrogen and more opportunity for hydrogen generation sites to be developed. - The West Midlands licence area has a relatively small amount of existing gas generating capacity (c.
+510 MW), which limits potential in the long-term. - As a general consideration, the business case for hydrogen-fuelled electricity generation is likely to be challenging and may require new markets to incentivise uptake.
 Hydrogen is likely to be an expensive fuel, with production at scale unlikely to be developed until the 2030s at the earliest. - However, there is strong support for the role of low carbon hydrogen in providing flexible power generation, as stated in the UK Hydrogen Strategy.
 In October 2023, the UK government published its response to the consultation on The Hydrogen Production Business Model (HPBM), which intends to incentivise the production and use of low carbon hydrogen.

-Figure 26 - Electrical capacity of hydrogen-fuelled generation by scenario, East Midlands licence area
+Figure 24 - Electrical capacity of hydrogen-fuelled generation by scenario, West Midlands licence area

 Hydrogen-fuelled generation is not yet being trialled due largely to a lack of hydrogen supply across the UK.
-There is currently no hydrogen-fuelled generation connected to the distribution network in the East Midlands licence area or nationally.
+There is currently no hydrogen-fuelled generation connected to the distribution network in the West Midlands licence area or nationally.